- Design industry shaping loyalty programs

 Echoing the spirit of togetherness, the holy month of Ramadan is a time well-spent with family and friends.
 If the last year saw people stocking up during this month as a result of panic-buying, this year, people are equipped to observe the holy month amidst the pandemic.
 Given the vaccination roll out has kick-started in some countries but the ongoing pandemic-related restrictions continue, the festivities are somewhat affected in the Middle Eastern region.
 While this time always pose a great opportunity for businesses to see a significant jump in their revenue, marketers have now found their new retail normal.

 Last year, Ramadan gave rise to customer trends that shifted marketer’s focus to a new customer engagement platform that could enhance the experience of a brand’s customers.
-Let’s take a look at these trends and see how personalized customer engagement is now the quintessential ingredient for every marketer in the Middle East during Ramadan 2021.
+Let’s take a look at these trends and see how personalized customer engagement strategies are now the quintessential ingredient for every marketer in the Middle East during Ramadan 2021.

 Togetherness – the spirit of Ramadan led people to stay connected despite the pandemic restrictions imposed all across.
 In 2020, world’s largest gathering to break open the fast was organized online.
 This online event secured a place at the Guinness Book of World Records and gave rise to a new digital audience.
 Brands accordingly designed their new Ramadan marketing campaign strategy.
 Here are some numbers that further enabled marketers to tweak the demographics of their audience.
 In their recent report – ‘Ramadan: This is the Joy of Discovery’ Facebook shared some interesting insights on media consumption habits of people in the Middle East.